ivaluisnazare/analysisregressionautomotion/README.md

 # analysisregressionautomotion
-**A simple predictive analysis, regression, about gold's opening value, and automotion using jupter.**
+** A simple predictive analysis, regression, about gold's opening value, and automotion using jupter. ** :hammer:
 Here, i used:
 1. sklearn for Linear Regression;
 2. pyautogui and selenium for automotion;